 Does net 30 include weekends?

 Using net 30 usually means weekends are included.
-When a payment is due in 30 days, the custom is simply to require payment on or before the same day next month.
-Trying to exclude weekends would simply complicate due dates.
-Of course, some businesses can choose to exclude weekends, but this will be clear on the invoice.
+When payments are required in 30 days, the custom simply requires payment on or before the same day next month.
+Trying to exclude weekends would complicate due dates and may confuse your customers and your business.
+Of course, some businesses can choose to exclude weekends and only count business days, but this will be clear on the invoice.

 How do I know if Net terms are right for my business?

 The decision to offer net terms to customers is entirely up to you.
 But, before you go ahead with net terms, you must understand that this is a form of credit, so you have to wait until your customers pay what is owed.

 If you are in a position where you have consistent cash flow and you can afford to wait until day 30 to receive payment, net terms can be a viable option for your business.
 But, if you often find yourself stressed and unable to cover expenses until you receive payment, consider using other terms that are both fair to you and your customer.